Last Updated on by Karl

 Technically yes.
 In my opinion?
 No.

-They say they’re a CRM and they’ve pivoted toward that now, but they aren’t really.
+Sure, MailChimp offers some functionality that can be used as a CRM and they certainly claim to be a CRM following a recent pivot toward that now.
+But they aren’t really.
 At least not until they get their landing page act together.
 GetResponse, on the other hand, is actually a BEAST of a CRM tool.

 Q: Can I Use Shopify With MailChimp?